ianw/zuul-results-summary/README.md

 Polygerrit plugin to show a summary of Zuul results in a change tab

+Results are show in reverse chronological order, additionally sorted by CI userid's in ZUUL_PRIORITY (earlier entry in the list means sorted first in the output table).  i.e. if you consider one of your CI reporters to be the main one, you should place it first in this list.

 ## UI tests

 To run UI tests here will need install dependencies from both npm and bower.